KaronLuoS/RockPaperScissor-AUQ-ECE180/README.md

 #  Team 11 - Hand Gesture Recognition with Webcam and Display for Interactive Game
 ### ECE180 · Summer Session I 2026 · UC San Diego

- need to upload the UCSD jacob School of Engineering image
+ //need to upload the UCSD jacob School of Engineering image